 Proof: Ordinances of the Town of Chicago incorporated on August 12, 1833.

 The saloon in Chicago had its origin in two places.
-The oldest was the inn or tavern, a combination restaurant, hotel, and drinking place.
+The oldest was the inn or tavern, a combination kitchen, hotel, and drinking establishment.
 Much of the city's early social life revolved around Wolf Point on the Chicago River.
 Such spots included James Kinzie's (John Kinzie's son) Green Tree Tavern.
-Mark Beaubien opened the Eagle Exchange Tavern in a log cabin on the south bank in 1829 then added a frame addition to the Eagle in 1831.
+Mark Beaubien opened the Eagle Exchange Tavern in a log cabin on the south bank of the Chicago River in 1829 then added a frame addition to the Eagle in 1831.
 Beaubien also opened the Sauganash Hotel, Chicago's first hotel, serving food and drink.

 As the rapidly growing ethnic population swelled, the saloon ranks through the mid-nineteenth century, but during the early 1880s, a growing overcapacity in the brewery industry began to force change.
 Overestimates of future growth, along with easy rail access to Chicago for St. Louis and Milwaukee brewers, left all of the producers scrambling for retail outlets.